CAESAR SALAD DAYS

 The idea of a salad that was so fancy that it had to be made in a nearly dark table-side ritual intrigued me.
 I later asked my mother to make it for my brother and I. When I finally tasted it, the splash of the vinegar mixed with the saltiness of the anchovies and Parmesan shocked my system and blew my mind.
 As I drank the dressing that remained on the plate after the salad was gone, I remember being surprised by the strength of my conviction.
 I’d found something that I liked that wasn’t based on anyone else’s expectations of me.

 Like most children, my life experiences were determined by my parents.
 I was forced to live where they said, eat what they cooked and experience the chaos of their daily personal dramas without question, or comment.
 I had very little control over my experience.

 Now, for the first time I was becoming aware of my personal taste.
 This dish… a salad, stood out from everything else.
 It was something that I enjoyed more than ice cream, or steak, or most of the other dishes I was subjected to.

 Over the years I’ve modified it a bit.
 I found that I really don’t need the raw egg as a binder, though sometimes I do add a splash of Egg Beaters to give the dressing a little more body.
-I also skip the croutons to keep the carbs down, I add even more healthy Omega3 packed anchovies for protein, and lately I’ve been using a new meyer lemon infused olive oil that I just adore.
+I also skip the croutons to keep the carbs down, and I add even more healthy Omega 3s packed anchovies for protein.

 I’m now 30 years and 3000 miles away from my Midwestern childhood.
 My personal taste is a well defined aspect of my personality that I’ve been able to make a nice living from.
 Can I give all of the credit to a salad?
 Perhaps.